Urban Subbasins with Storm Sewer Interconnects

 Pipes

-Pipes convey stormwater from inlets and catch basins to downstream components such as manholes and outfalls.
+Stormwater pipes convey collected runoff from inlets and catch basins through the underground network toward the terminal outfall.
 Pipes are typically made of materials such as concrete, cast iron, and PVC.
+Material selection affects roughness coefficients, structural capacity, and long-term durability.
 Refer to this article in our knowledge base to learn how to draw pipes.

 Manholes

 Manholes are covered openings in the ground that provide access to storm sewer pipes for inspection, maintenance, and cleaning.
-Manholes are typically located at junctions, changes in pipe direction, or at regular intervals along the pipe.
-Manholes are usually covered with heavy lids to prevent unauthorized access and ensure safety.
+Manholes are typically located at pipe junctions, changes in pipe direction or size, and at regular intervals along the pipe run.
+Manholes are usually covered with heavy lids to prevent unauthorized access and to ensure safety.
 Refer to this article in our knowledge base to learn how to draw manholes.

 Terminal Outfalls

-Subbasins can be connected to the storm sewer system in the following ways:
+Subbasins can be connected to the storm sewer network in the following ways:

 Subbasin-to-Manhole/Junction Connection

-• Delineate subbasins based on topography, land use, and flow direction.
+• Delineate subbasins based on the surface topography, land use, and the direction of overland flow.

-• Direct runoff from the subbasin through this outlet into the underground pipe network.
+• Verify that runoff from the subbasin is routed into the intended portion of the underground pipe network.

 Routing through the Storm Sewer Network

-• Route runoff through pipes, manholes, and catch basins until it reaches a terminal outfall.
+• After runoff enters the storm sewer network, it is routed through the connected pipes, manholes, catch basins, and other hydraulic structures until it reaches the terminal outfall.

-• Use additional components such as storage units, control structures, or overflow connections to regulate flow or handle surcharges.
+• Where necessary, additional components such as detention storage, control structures, weirs, orifices, valves, or overflow connections can be included to regulate flow, manage surcharge conditions, or represent more complex stormwater infrastructure.

 Observing Pipe Profiles

-• Display the Hydraulic Grade Line (HGL) and Energy Grade Line (EGL) to check hydraulic performance.
+• Review hydraulic performance: Display the Hydraulic Grade Line (HGL) and Energy Grade Line (EGL) overlaid on the pipe profile to quickly identify surcharging, pressure flow conditions, or inadequate hydraulic capacity.

-• Adjust pipe diameters, slopes, and inverts directly within the profile view.
+• Adjust the design: Modify pipe diameters, slopes, and invert elevations directly within the profile view and immediately see the impact on computed hydraulic grades.

 Refer to this article in our knowledge base to learn more about the Profile Plot command.

-The following image shows how subbasins are connected through a storm sewer network in GeoSTORM.
+The following image shows how subbasins are connected within a storm sewer model in GeoSTORM.

 The key benefits of modeling storm sewer systems include: